 - Care Credit offers No Interest for 6 months.
 To Apply or for More Information visit https://www.carecredit.com/apply/

-- Pre-approval for health care financing program enables pet owners to deal with emergency situations should they arise.
-While emergencies situations are not planned, pet owners can plan ahead to be prepared to handle them should they arise.
+- Pre-approval for health care financing programs enables pet owners to deal with emergency situations should they arise.
+While emergency situations are not planned, pet owners can plan ahead to be prepared.

 - Mount Carmel Animal Hospital offers a Senior Discount on most services for clients aged 65 and over.
 Please speak with an MCAH team member for details.